norvig/paip-lisp/docs/chapter13.md

 1986](B9780080571157500285.xhtml#bb0105), [Stefik and Bobrow 1986](B9780080571157500285.xhtml#bb1185).)
 CommonLoops continued the New Flavors trend away from message passing by introducing *multimethods*: methods that specialize on more than one argument.

 As of summer 1991, CLOS itself is in a state of limbo.
-It was legitimitized by its appearance in *Common Lisp the Language*, 2d edition, but it is not yet official, and an important part, the metaobject protocol, is not yet complete.
+It was legitimized by its appearance in *Common Lisp the Language*, 2d edition, but it is not yet official, and an important part, the metaobject protocol, is not yet complete.
 A tutorial on CLOS is [Keene 1989](B9780080571157500285.xhtml#bb0620).

 We have seen how easy it is to build an object-oriented system on top of Lisp, using `lambda` as the primary tool.